wpswings/wallet-system-for-woocommerce/README.txt

 == Changelog ==

+= 2.3.4 - Released on 16 March 2023 =
+* New: UI/UX update
+* New: Latest WP [6.1.1] and WC [7.5.0] update.
+* Fix: Bug fix in case of import wallet

 = 2.3.3 - Released on 2 March 2023=
 * New: Bug fix in case of mails.
-* New: Transaction table display issue in case of user transaction.
+* New: Transaction table display issue in case of the user transaction.
 * New: Latest WP [6.1.1] and WC [7.4.1] update.

 = 2.3.2 - Released on 28 February 2023 =